 If you want to take part in agility, whether that be just for training purposes or with competition in mind, all you need is a dog with basic obedience training, this is where Prestwick and District can help.
 Agility is physically beneficial to both dog and handler but most importantly it is a tremendously enjoyable way to enjoy some quality time with friends, canine and human alike.

 Prestwick Agility Show

-Membership of the club is currently £20 for single membership, £25 for a family membership and £10 for senior or junior membership.
+Membership of the club is currently £20 for adult membership, £25 for a family membership and £10 for senior or junior membership.